ga-curriculum/programmers-tools-prework/welcome/README.md

 However, most data practitioners don’t memorize all of them — they merely learn to associate certain kinds of problems with certain kinds of models.
 When they encounter new problems, they do what any of us do: [They look them up](https://datascience.stackexchange.com/)!

-General Assembly’s data science training helps students learn about a variety of methods that can be used to solve more than 70 percent of data problems people encounter in the field, including regression, classification, k-nearest neighbors, clustering, decision trees and random forests, and more!
+General Assembly’s data science training helps students learn about a variety of methods that can be used to solve more than 70 percent of data problems people encounter in the field, including regression, classification, k-nearest neighbors, clustering, and more!

 ## Step 5: Communicating Our Findings